datacommonsorg/docsite/api/sheets/get_name.md

 ## Required Arguments

-`dcids` - A list of DCID nodes to query
+`dcids` - A list of node DCIDs to query

 ## Returns

-The names associated with given DCIDs to a cell or a column range of cells.
+The names associated with given node DCIDs to a cell or a range of cells.

 > **Note**:
 > It’s best to minimize the number of function calls to `=DCGETNAME(dcids)` by using a single call to get the names for a column of nodes.
 This is because a spreadsheet will make one call to a Google server [*per custom function call*](https://developers.google.com/apps-script/guides/sheets/functions#optimization).
-If your sheet contains many thousands of separate calls to `=DCGETNAME(dcids)` you can expect it to be slow and return with errors.
+If your sheet contains thousands of separate calls to `=DCGETNAME(dcids)` you can expect it to be slow and return with errors.

 ## Examples